danieljlowry/KnightHacks-2025/README.md

 # Welcome to Study Buddy!

-A Chrome extension designed to help students stay focused during study sessions by monitoring website usage and integrating it with a physcial phone-holding device.
+A Chrome extension designed to help students stay focused during study sessions by monitoring website usage.
+Additionally, it integrates with a physcial phone-holding container to keep you on track by playing a buzzer to let you know that you've gotten off-track!

 ## Features